The rate of purification of quantum trajectories: Introduction

 While asymptotic purification and state-estimation results provide essential qualitative insight, they leave open quantitative questions regarding the speed of convergence.
 Understanding how fast purification and estimation occur is however crucial.
 At a conceptual level, convergence rates capture the efficiency of information transfer from the system to the detector, governing the reduction of uncertainty induced by measurement.
 From an applied perspective, these rates set fundamental limits on the performance of quantum filtering methods, the responsiveness of feedback control, and the feasibility of real-time state monitoring.
 Addressing these questions is therefore essential for both theoretical understanding and practical implementation.

 In this paper, we address these quantitative questions using Lyapunov techniques.
 We first present a simple alternative proof of the Kümmerer–Maassen purification theorem based on the construction of a suitable Lyapunov function.
-Building on this approach, we then strengthen the asymptotic purification result by establishing exponential purification in expectation, thereby providing an explicit convergence rate.
-Building on exponential purification, we further show that the fidelity between the true and estimated trajectories also converges exponentially fast in expectation when both are driven by the same measurement record.
+Building on this approach, we then establish exponential purification in expectation, with an explicit convergence rate.
+Leveraging exponential purification, we further show that the fidelity between the true and estimated trajectories also converges exponentially fast in expectation, when both are driven by the same measurement record.
 This corresponds to exponential stability of the associated quantum filters.

-We note that a notion of exponential purification has also been investigated in Ref.~\cite{benoist2024dark}.
-While related in spirit, our results here rely on a different approach based on Lyapunov methods, leading to an explicit exponential rate.
+We note that a notion of exponential purification has also been investigated in \cite{benoist2024dark}.
+While related in spirit, our results rely on a different approach based on Lyapunov methods, leading to an explicit exponential rate.

 The paper is organized as follows.
 Section \ref{sec:int} introduces the model of quantum trajectories together with the purification assumption, and gives an alternative proof of the K\"{u}mmerer–Maassen theorem.
 In Section \ref{sec:purity}, we prove exponential convergence in expectation for the purity.
 Section \ref{sec:stability} uses this result to derive exponential convergence of the fidelity between the true and estimated trajectories, strengthening previous results on filter stability.
 In Section \ref{sec:simulations}, we conduct a simulation study illustrating exponential purification in a spin chain model with measurements at one end.
 Section \ref{sec:conc} provides our conclusions.